gmsn-ita/ADD2POTCAR-matusalem/README.md

 # ADD2POTCAR-matusalem
 Program to add to the POTCAR the self-energy potential, used in DFT-1/2 calculations.
-This program needs the VTOTAL files calculated with the atomic program.
+This program needs the VTOTAL files calculated with the atomic program and the INP.ae-05 used to calculate the VTOTAL.ae-05.

 VTOTAL1.ae    Atomic potential for the atom